teorossi82/jquery-multi-bar/README.md

 ```
 ![Alt text](/demo/multi_value_custom_style_legend.png "Bar with multi marker customized and legend")

-- Title of the legend
+- Title of the legend (From version 0.3.0)

 By default the legend does not have a title, but you can decide to add it by setting, in the legend's options, the field `title` with the string corresponding to the title that you want to set.
 ```javascript